vincentbernat/caddy-nix/README.md

 ## Usage as input

 The first possibility is to use this flake as an input of another flake.
 You can look at `examples/flake/flake.nix` on how to do that.
-The `vendorHash` key can be removed on the first build to get the computed hash.
+The `hash` key can be removed on the first build to get the computed hash.

 ## Copy caddy.nix in your own configuration